(This article may or may not contain affiliate links. What does that mean?)

 It started in the lobby of the Great Wolf Lodge in Garden Grove.
 A big, black spider clung to the ceiling, its sharp fangs hovering over the little guest’s heads, an eerie spiderweb covered the entire front window.
-This sight alone would have turned any sensible creature to a pile of mush – if this spooky spectacle wasn’t crafted entirely of balloons.
+This sight alone would have turned any sensible creature to a pile of mush – if this spooky Howl-O-Ween spectacle wasn’t crafted entirely of balloons.

 "Is that more balloons than anywhere?" asked 6-year-old Knox.
 "I don't know honey," I answered, wondering about the world record for balloon exhibits, "but it sure is a lot!"

 The giant wolf den into which we had stepped this past February, when the Great Wolf Lodge first opened its doors in Garden Grove, CA , was now transformed into a mock house of horrors with decorations designed to bring smiles instead of fright to young and old alike.
 If your adventurous family is planning a visit to Disneyland to check out the new Galaxy’s Edge attractions or the Anaheim area during any time in October, a stop at the Great Wolf Lodge to check out their Howl-O-Ween activities should be on your itinerary.

 A haunted house mysteriously appeared in the back of the lobby.

 Pockets of decay lay in every nook and cranny.

 Yet, we discovered although our favorite lodge had transformed to celebrate the fall season, all the fun we had first fallen in love with, was still there.

 Once we arrived, the boys decided to investigate the newest exhibits later and wasted no time in throwing their luggage into their den,

 donning their ears and racing off to seek soggy adventures!